emircorp/ChatGPT-Clone-Nextjs/README.md

-# ChatGPT Clone
+# brAIn Chat

-A ChatGPT clone created with NextJs, TailwindCSS, Typescript, Firebase for Google-Authentication & Realtime Database, Vercel SWR for Data Fetching and ChatGPT API.
+A chat interface built with Next.js, TailwindCSS and Typescript.
+It uses Firebase for authentication and the Realtime Database and communicates with our brAIn v1-mini API.

 https://github.com/chirag-23/ChatGPT-Clone-Nextjs/assets/76790227/f0bd43a7-3eeb-4ee4-a877-d93fcaa73c98